-Income-Driven Repayment has five sub-programs that, in essence, cap monthly payments on the loan at 10 to 15 percent of student’s monthly income.
+Income-Base Repayment has five sub-programs that, in essence, cap monthly payments on the loan at 10 to 15 percent of the student’s monthly income.
 After a certain set period, the remaining debt is forgiven.
-Additionally, students who enroll in the public service loan forgiveness program will have their debts forgiven in as few as ten years by committing to work in public service - most often, the government.
+Additionally, students who enroll in the public service loan forgiveness program will have their debts forgiven in as few as ten years by committing to work in public service – most often, the government.

 Sanders is planning to increase this, and other debt repayment programs and subsidies, without making students pay a dime, he says.
 However, most individuals will be paying for the subsidies with their most precious commodity: their time.
 As you vote this year, consider learning more about Sanders’ plans to subsidize higher education.